AY2122S1-CS2103T-F11-3/tp/docs/UserGuide.md

   the employees' data.
 * You can use this command after the [`startPayroll`](#start-payroll--startpayroll) command, which calculates the payroll and marks all employees as unpaid.
-* If there are employees that are already paid in the list, they will be skipped and will be listed in the feedback panel.
+* If there are employees that are already paid in the list, they will be skipped and listed in the Result Display.

 <div style="page-break-after: always;"></div>